What’s next in impeachment: Judiciary Committ... | Taiwan News

 Democrats have said they don’t want to get tied up in lengthy court battles to force those witnesses to cooperate with subpoenas.
 But they could still hear testimony if one of them changed their mind, or if other key witnesses emerged.

-“We've heard and seen compelling evidence that the president committed serious wrongdoing,” says Texas Rep. Joaquin Castro, a member of the intelligence panel.
-“There are other witnesses, including some principal witnesses that we would have liked to have heard from, but the evidence has been pretty damning that the president committed an impeachable act.”

-Time is running short if the House is to vote on impeachment by Christmas, which Democrats privately say is the goal.
-The intelligence panel is expected to spend the Thanksgiving week writing, and maybe even completing, a report of evidence gathered through more than six weeks of closed-door depositions and public hearings.
+Time is running short if the House is to vote on impeachment by Christmas, which Democrats say is the goal.

-Once the report is done, the panel could vote to pass it on to the House Judiciary Committee.
-That could happen as soon as the first week of December, when lawmakers return from the Thanksgiving break.

 JUDICIARY TAKES CHARGE

-Pelosi has instructed the intelligence panel, along with other committees that have investigated Trump, to submit evidence to the House Judiciary Committee.
-That panel is then expected to hold hearings and vote on articles of impeachment — a process that could take up the first two weeks of December.
+The chairman set the same deadline for Republicans on his committee to name the witnesses they plan to ask permission to subpoena.
+Nadler can deny witnesses sought by Republicans, who are likely to want subpoenas compelling testimony from Joe Biden’s son and the anonymous intelligence community whistleblower whose complaint triggered the impeachment proceedings.

+The Judiciary Committee would be responsible for drafting any articles of impeachment for a vote by the full House.

-The articles of impeachment are expected to mostly focus on Ukraine, though discussions continue.
+The articles of impeachment are expected to mostly focus on Ukraine.
 Democrats are considering an overall “abuse of power” article against Trump, which could be broken into categories like bribery or extortion.
-The article would center on the Democrats’ assertion, based on witness testimony, that Trump used his office to pressure Ukraine into politically motivated investigations.
+The article would center on the Democrats’ assertion, based on witness testimony, that Trump used his office to pressure Ukraine’s president to investigate the Bidens and the baseless theory that Ukraine interfered in the 2016 election.

 Additional articles of impeachment could include obstruction of Congress and obstruction of justice.
 The latter could incorporate evidence from Mueller’s report.